Seeing a Premier League game at Fulham FC in London is, for me, the epitome of what Americans will love about watching soccer in England.

+And it’s places like Fulham that I try to get folks to visit, instead of the giant “big six” clubs where the stadium is immense and the tickets really hard to come by.
 So today, I want to take you on a tour of their ultra-charming ground, Craven Cottage.
-(And to understand why I call it a ground rather than a stadium, read my post on English soccer terms.)
+(Why do I call it a ground rather than a stadium?)

 Years ago, when I was getting started watching English soccer, I chose Fulham as a team to support.
 I was far from the only American to do this, because many Yanks have played for the “Cottagers” over the years.
 In 2007, in fact, six or seven Americans were on the team at various times, earning them the nickname “Fulhamerica.”
-About half the tour group I was in was American, so the connection continues.
+About half the tour group I was in was American, and the club’s current owner also owns the Jacksonville Jaguars, so the connection continues.

 The best known of these Yanks is Clint Dempsey, who scored a bunch of goals for Fulham from 2010 to 2012 before leaving for the brighter lights of Tottenham Hotspur (in north London), doing very little there, then cashing out and going home to Seattle of MLS, which made me have to kind of hate him.
 (I’m more a Portland Timbers fan than a Fulham fan.)